lokesh/team-bee/README.md

 ### Database

 Using a Postgres DB hosted by [ElephantSQL](https://www.elephantsql.com/).
 We connect to with with from Node using the [node-postgres](https://node-postgres.com/) lib.
+It's barebones and I would use something that provided a bigger abstraction next time.

 ```bash
 $ npm i --save pg
 ```

-Usig [TablePlus](https://tableplus.com/) as a GUI has been great for building tables and seeding data.
+Using [TablePlus](https://tableplus.com/) as a GUI has been great for building tables and seeding data.

 #### Postgres